pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Be kind to unkind people.
 They need it the most.
 > <br/>-- <cite>Ashleigh Brilliant</cite>

-> Being entirely honest with oneself is a good exercise
+> Being entirely honest with oneself is a good exercise.
 > <br/>-- <cite>Sigmund Freud</cite>

-> Escape competition through authenticity
+> Escape competition through authenticity.
 > <br/>-- <cite>Naval Ravikant</cite>

 > You can be in the back seat and travel to a place a hundred times.
 But until